fr3qu3ncy/pi-fairy-light-control/README.md

 * none
 ### Features in to-do
 * More differnt patterns and effects
-* Software PWN to allow fading in and out of light (If the LED light strings suport this!)
+* Software PWM to allow fading in and out of light (If the LED light strings suport this!)
 * Apple HomeKit intergration (can be controled on local network, **prefered**)
 * Alexa Skill for ccontrol from Echo devices (needs an **endpoint viable in the internet**, would want to run in IoT LAN or DMZ)
 * Run as Daemon